 Under the OneWater LLC Agreement, the holders of units in OneWater LLC ("OneWater Unit Holders"), subject to certain limitations, have the right (the "Redemption Right"), to cause OneWater LLC to acquire all or a portion of their OneWater LLC Units for, at OneWater LLC's election, (i) shares of our Class A common stock at a redemption ratio of one share of Class A common stock for each OneWater LLC Unit redeemed, subject to conversion rate adjustments for stock splits, stock dividends and reclassification or (ii) an equivalent amount of cash.
 Alternatively, upon the exercise of the Redemption Right, the Company (instead of OneWater LLC) has the call right (the "Call Right") to acquire each tendered OneWater LLC Unit directly from the OneWater Unit Holders for, at the Company's election, (x) one share of Class A common stock or (y) an equivalent amount of cash.
-In addition, the Company has the right to require (i) upon the acquisition by the Company of substantially all of the OneWater LLC Unit Holder's OneWater LLC Units, certain minority unitholders, or (ii) upon a change of control of the Company, each OneWater Unit Holder's OneWater LLC Units.
+In addition, the Company has the right to require (i) upon the acquisition by the Company of substantially all of the OneWater LLC Units, certain minority unitholders, or (ii) upon a change of control of the Company, each OneWater Unit Holder (other than the Company), to exercise its Redemption Right with respect to some or all of such unitholder's OneWater LLC Units.
 As the OneWater Unit Holders cause their OneWater LLC Units to be redeemed, holding other assumptions constant, the Company's membership interest in OneWater LLC will be correspondingly increased, the number of shares of Class A common stock outstanding will be increased, and the number of shares of Class B common stock will be decreased.